-Here is a list of the various avalanche problems mentioned in our advisory and a quick definition for each one.
+Here is a list of the various avalanche problems mentioned in our forecast and a quick definition for each one.
 You can also check out the National Avalanche Center's new Avalanche Problems Explained video here.

 Loose-Dry Avalanche ≡ Release of dry unconsolidated snow.
 These avalanches typically occur within layers of soft snow near the surface of the snowpack.
 Loose-dry avalanches start at a point and entrain snow as they move downhill, forming a fan-shaped avalanche.
 Other names for loose-dry avalanches include point-release avalanches or sluffs.
 Loose-dry avalanches can trigger slab avalanches that break into deeper snow layers.